tkhq/kotlin-sdk/CONTRIBUTING.md

 ## Before you open PRs

-Before you open a PR, ensure you've added a changeset detailing which packages we're affected, what kind of bump they require, and an appropriate changelog note & title.
+Before you open a PR, ensure you've added a changeset detailing which packages were affected, what kind of bump they require, and an appropriate changelog note & title.

 ### Adding a changeset